Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 - Bonilla DA, et al. Effects of Ashwagandha on Physical Performance: Systematic Review and Bayesian Meta-Analysis.
 J Funct Morphol Kinesiol.
 2021;6(1):20.

 - Auddy B, et al. A standardized Withania somnifera extract significantly reduces stress-related parameters in chronically stressed humans: a double-blind, randomized, placebo-controlled study.
-JANA.
+J Am Nutr Assoc (JANA).
 2008;11(1):50-56.
+(Not PubMed-indexed.)

 - NIH National Center for Complementary and Integrative Health.
 Ashwagandha - What You Need to Know.